MetOffice/lfric_core/documentation/source/glossary.rst

     an LFRic application Model Domain.

   Halo
-    A halo is made from halo cells and refers to the extra layers of cellsa surrounding a processor's local domain.
+    A halo is made from halo cells and refers to the extra layers of cells surrounding a processor's local domain.
 These halo cells are used to store data from neighboring domains, enabling each processor to perform calculations that depend on adjacent values without needing